vsheyanov/presentation-consecutive-graphQL/slides.md

 <v-click>

-From Salesforce point of view this will will help us dealing with multiple limitations:
+From Salesforce point of view this will will help us:
-- reduced Salesforce load
+- having fewer long lasting requests
 - fewer DB locks

 </v-click>